soundar3078/vakil-ai/README.md

-#   BharatLAW: AI IPC Legal advice Assistant 📘
+#   V.A.K.I.L AI: AI IPC Legal advice Assistant 📘

 BharatLAW is a sophisticated legal advisory chatbot focused on providing detailed and contextually accurate responses about the Indian Penal Code.
 It utilizes a powerful combination of machine learning technologies to efficiently process and retrieve legal information.